 Below are some of the different ways to split the strings.

-Let's take an example to demonstrate how to split a string by multiple delimiters using the std::istringstream and std::getline methods in C++.
+Let's consider an instance to showcase how to separate a string by various delimiters using the std::istringstream and std::getline functions in C++.

 #include <iostream>